 So you’re headed to your next event or parking stop and your food truck breaks down.
 What are you going to do now?
-This article explains what to do.

 Most heavily traveled highways are also heavily patrolled, and a highway patrol officer should be along shortly.
 Whether you’ve managed to park at the side of the road or you’re stuck in a traffic lane, remember these additional safety precautions:

 - If it’s nighttime and you’re not stuck in traffic, quickly place warning lights or reflective markers about six feet behind the vehicle to alert traffic, and then get back in the truck.

+- If you get a flat tire, don’t attempt to change it unless you can get to the side of the road where the tire is safely away from traffic.
 Because driving on a flat tire for any longer than it takes to park safely can destroy the tire, you need to replace it close to where it went flat.